ENS101 - Introduction to Environmental Science

 ENS480 - Topics in Field Biology

 A specialized off-campus residential program which emphasize ecology, behavior and the natural history of organisms in their natural environments.
 Students will be trained in a variety of methods used in field biology and have the opportunity to contribute to original research projects.
-Program focus will vary, dependiing on the length of the course and the site at which the course is offered.
+Program focus will vary, depending on the length of the course and the site at which the course is offered.
 Course may be repeated as the topic/site changes.
-Class-hours variable, depending on program length and prerequisites will be set by individual instructors.
+Class-hours variable, depending on program length, and prerequisites will be set by individual instructors.
 Prerequisite: Junior standing, instructor permission required to register.
 (1-6 crs.)
-Fall, Spring or Summer
+Fall, spring or summer.

 ENS492 - Animal Population Dynamics